usdot-fhwa-stol/carma-analytics-fotda/vru_use_case_scripts/README.md

 the post-encroachment time (PET), which is the duration between the pedestrian leaving the encroachment zone and the vehicle entering it.
 The script optionally plots the odometry information and visualizes the encroachment.

+> [!NOTE]
+> This script assumes the vehicle and pedestrian are point masses, and the `ENCROACHMENT_ZONE_WIDTH` variable determines the size of the encroachment zone.

 ### Usage examples

 Calculate the PET: